Dynamics, data and reconstruction: Measurement along orbits

-The category $\star$ is the category with only one object and morphism.
-This is the terminal category in the category of small categories.
-The commutation indicates that the functor $\text{sample}$ assigns to every collection of points in the domain $\Omega$ that $\DSMO$ object whose dynamics is $(\Omega, \Phi^t)$ and measurement map is $\phi$.
-Composing this with the functor $\Orbit$ from \eqref{eqn:def:Orbit:1} gives the composite functor :

-This functor $\Orbit(\cdot, \Phi, \phi, \Delta t)$ thus assigns to every set of initial points the dynamical system generated by measurements along the trajectories of these points.
-The power set $2^{ \Element(\Omega) }$ is a partial order, and this gets transmitted into the timeseries created by the dynamics.

-With all the concepts in place, we can proceed to define the final category of objects of Diagram \eqref{eqn:outline:1} - timeseries data.
-The concept of sampling and sample -functors will play an important role.
+With all the concepts in place, we can proceed to define the final category of objects of Diagram \eqref{eqn:outline:1} - time series data.
+The concept of sampling and subshifts will play an important role.